- Visit the animals, make-and-take a craft and play in the Discovery Barn, then head to the Shaker Schoolhouse.

 Susan Merrill’s barnyard paintings will be on exhibit for the last time in the Poultry House Gallery.
 Enjoy the legacy of this Berkshire artist and lifelong animal lover.

 Saturday, April 14

 BLESSING OF THE ANIMALS

-We welcome Reverend Mark Longhurst of the First Congregational Church of Williamstown for a blessing of the animals in the center of the iconic Round Stone Barn at 10:30.
+We welcome Reverend Mark Longhurst of the First Congregational Church of Williamstown for a short blessing of the animals and Shaker sing-along ceremony in the iconic Round Stone Barn at 10:30.
 Included in admission/FREE to members

 Thursday, April 19

 SHAKER SUSTAINIBILITY TOUR